OmarHamdyx/ASP.NET-Middleware-Project/README.md

 Login Failed!
 400 Bad Request
 Contributing
 Contributions are welcome!
 Please follow the Contributing Guidelines when submitting issues or pull requests.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-sql
-Copy code

-Feel free to copy and paste this block into your README file.